Jet Rescue: History

 In the first half of 2008, a small area of the Sea World Ski Lake north of the bridge was filled with sand to aid in the construction of a new roller coaster.
 The Sea World Train was closed to give vehicles access to the construction site and remains closed to this day.
 By July, some of the footings of the roller coaster were put into place.
 One month later work began on digging out a pit to house the ride's hydraulic system.
 In late August, pieces of track began arriving in Sea World's car park.
 This continued throughout September.
 In late September, vertical construction started with a portion of the station and brake run being completed.
 In late October, construction of the track was completed.
 Throughout November, work focused on the construction of theming elements including rocks as well as the ride's station.
 In late November, the ride was officially announced to the public.
 In early December, testing began on the ride.
 On 26 December 2008, Jet Rescue officially opened to the public.
 Within the first month of Jet Rescue operating, it was closed several times to fix a variety of problems with its operation.

 Characteristics

 Overview

 Jet Rescue is a launched roller coaster manufactured by Intamin.
-It was the second in the company's series of family launch roller coasters with the first being Mick Doohan's Motocoaster at nearby park Dreamworld.
-Jet Rescue is located between Sea Viper and Viking's Revenge Flume Ride on a portion of land which was formerly part of the Sea World Lake.
+It was the second in the company's series of family launch roller coasters with the first being Motocoaster (Dreamworld) at nearby park Dreamworld.
+Jet Rescue is located between Leviathan and Storm Coaster on a portion of land which was formerly part of the Sea World Lake.